 *Foods produced under Class B permits must also note the name of the county agency which issued the permit.

-SDCDEH provides CFO Labeling Requirements on their website.
+San Diego Dept. Environmental Health provides an exaple of CFO Labeling Requirements on their website.

 See our post on Labels: Do Say, Don’t Say

 I have more questions.
 Many more questions.
 Whom do I contact?